 Main walls

 Repair category 1

-Notes Cracking to sections of render were noted to external wall finishes.
+Notes Hairline cracking was noted to the render finish of external walls.
 This can be cut back and repaired by a building contractor.

-Windows, external doors and joinery Repair category 2 Notes Timber window units appear to be original to the construction of the property.
+Windows, external doors and joinery Repair category 2 Notes Windows appear to have been installed circa 1999.
 General age related wear and tear is noted to window units and mechanisms.
 The seals to older double glazed units often fail resulting in condensation between the panes of glass.
 Failed sealed units can go undetected in certain weather/daylighting conditions and such failings are not considered to be significant because the window remains functional albeit not as double glazing.
 This can occur without warning and may only be seen in certain weather conditions.
 Random windows and doors are opened but not all and inspections can be restricted by window blinds, curtains, ornaments etc. Handles, locks and opening mechanisms can deteriorate through usage and repair or replacement can be anticipated on an ad hoc basis.
 No assurances can be provided that all window fitments are functional.
+I am advised by the Seller, the front and rear external doors have been recently replaced.
+Further information can be sought from the Seller.